aaronshawcsh/password-generator/README.md

 -passwords are at a minimum 9 characters long

+-files have been arranged the way they have for easier management, not following object-oriented principle of low coupling for multiple reasons

 -platforms are saved with the password

 -rulesets for certain character sets are in progress